LoreStudio-Charles/Virtue/README.md

 ## Attributes
 ### Might
+Ability to apply physical force.
+This includes raw physical strength, the nueral conditioning to active one's muscle, and knowledge of leverage to make application of force easier.
 ### Zeal
+Physical, mental, and spritual standing.
+Zeal goes beyond one's mere healthiness and includes factors such as how joyful one's life is and how in tune they are with their spiritual health.
 ### Finesse
+Fine motor control and the ability to coordinate ones actions.
+Finesse also includes the ability to control time under pressure and react in ways which provide more time for taking precise action during the moments when the risks are greatest.
 ### Allure
+Attractiveness and the ability to inspire those around the character.
+Beyond mere physical beauty, allure also include represents one's ability to win others over with a smile, a gentle touch, or a kind word.
 ### Insight
+Sight beyond the immediate circumstances.
+Insight is wisdom, but it is much more.
+It includes the patience to withold judgement and to consider all the options without making a rushed judgement.
 ### Brilliance
+Intellect and the abililty to apply ones raw knowledge in ways that bring the greatest benefit.
+Brilliance includes recall, knowledge of facts, but also the ability to apply knowledge to a specific sitation in a manner which brings powerful results.

 ## Secondary Attributes
 ### Hits
 Ability to take physical and spiritual punishment without dying.